Eligibility criteria

 Working with the Australian Government offers excellent benefits, including:

-- Generous super contributions of 15.4%
+- Generous superannuation contributions of 15.4%.

 Locations

-A limited number of positions may be available in Darwin, Geelong, Hobart, Newcastle and Townsville.
+Most positions are available in Canberra, Adelaide, Brisbane, Melbourne, Perth, and Sydney.
+A limited number of positions may be available in Albury, Alice Springs, Darwin, Geelong, Hobart, Newcastle, Richmond, Robina and Townsville.

 Roles are full-time, with potential for flexible work arrangements depending on your placement agency.